chloestarr/hello-world/README.md

 I also discovered that
 I have a sense of protection around my life now that I wasn't aware I so easily gave away in the past.
-I do know that I feel and sense others thoughts- but for what seems like the first time I actively can block those out which conveys a far deeper ability to share.
-I only hope I will maintain my sense of purpose as things move forward.
+I do know that I feel and sense others thoughts- but for what seems like the first time I actively can block those out which conveys a far deeper ability to share of myself.
+I know I will maintain my sense of purpose as things move forward.